bbaous/albbaus/README.md

-This is a sample code for a some basic exercices in python
+This is a sample code for some basic exercices in python.
+The code may change in the future.